What is Ethno Research?

 As a collaborative team, three lines of enquiry helped shape the investigation: (1) pedagogy and professional development, (2) participant experience, and (3) reverberations (impact on people beyond the gatherings).
 We focus on the experience people have as we think that it is within the ‘stories’ of those that have engaged with Ethno, either as a participant, artistic mentor, or organizer, that the meaning of Ethno will reveal itself.
 We see this approach as reflective of the ethos the Ethno ‘project’ advocates.
 All our research goes through a board of ethics.

-Following the findings from year one and the impact the Covid-19 pandemic had on the data collection sites (Ethno gatherings), years two and three have Ethno Research working within six focused areas:
+Following the findings from year one and the impact the Covid-19 pandemic had on the data collection sites (Ethno gatherings), years two and three had Ethno Research working within the following focused areas:

 - Arts and Culture: Led by Roger Mantie and Laura Risk